 INVESTOR ALERT: Pomerantz Law Firm Reminds Investors With Losses On Their Investment In Broadmark Realty Capital Inc. Of Class Action Lawsuit And Upcoming Deadlines - BRMK

-NEW YORK, June 22, 2025 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against Broadmark Realty Capital Inc. ("Broadmark" or the "Company") (NYSE: BRMK ).
-Such investors are advised to contact Danielle Peyton at [email protected] or 646-581-9980, (or 888.4-POMLAW), toll-free, Ext.
-7980.
-Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.

-The class action concerns whether Broadmark and certain of its officers and/or directors have violated the federal securities laws.
+The class action concerns whether Broadmark and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.

-You have until July 28, 2025, to ask the Court to appoint you as Lead Plaintiff for the class if you held Broadmark common stock as of the record date of the May 2023 merger between Broadmark and Ready Capital Corporation (the "Merger").
+You have until July 28, 2025, to ask the Court to appoint you as Lead Plaintiff for the class if you purchased or otherwise acquired Broadmark securities during the Class Period.
 A copy of the Complaint can be obtained at .

 [Click here for information about joining the class action]